bikash86/pdsnd_github/README.md

     *washington.csv

 ## Credits
 All the city data files are provided by Udacity as part of Python course.
 Also, a Python script template by Udacity was used to create the Bikeshare.py file.
+Also, used Google and Stackoverflow to get syntax.